 Attendance will be automatically taken based on the Usage Reports generated by Zoom.
 Attending class and not speaking has neither a positive nor a negative impact on your participation grade.
 To obtain maximum score on this component, always model the intern who is eager to earn an offer for a permanent job.
-Failing to attend individual meetings, poor preparation, and detrimental participation may decrease your participation score.
+Failing to attend individual meetings, poor preparation, and detrimental participation may impact your in-class assignment scores.

 Attendance at a designated individual meeting with an instructor is essential.
 If you expect to miss any meetings for any reason, advance notification is required for the instructor's approval, NOT after the fact.
 Absences for serious medical reasons will be excused if you provide appropriate documentation from the Student Health Center or your personal physician.
 Absences due to documented family emergencies will also be excused.
-Absences without any proper and advance notifications may affect your professionalism score.